By OCC Staff

 Musician Josh Garrels is redefining what it means to be a Christian artist.
-The Portland, Oregon-based musician is known for combining Christian themes with traditional folk music and other unique elements.
+Born in Michigan, Garrels is known for combining Christian themes with traditional folk music and other unique elements.
 Since founding his own record label, Small Voice Records, Garrels has produced five albums (including “Love & War & The Sea, which Christianity Today named its 2011 Album of the Year) and the music documentary The Sea in Between.

 D.A.
-Horton is both the executive director of ReachLife Ministries and the national coordinator for the Southern Baptist North American Mission Board.
-For both organizations, Horton teaches young Christians how to live while on mission.
+Horton is currently an Assistant Professor of Intercultural Studies at California Baptist University.
 Horton has also done his fair share of church planting, and often teaches apologetics and theology to interested African Americans and Latinos.
 Additionally, Horton employs the unique tactic of teaching the gospel via rap, and performs under the name Azriel.

-Songwriter Jenn Johnson is doing her part to influence young Christians and inspire authentic worshipping.
-She is a worship leader for Bethel Music (for whom her father-in-law is also the pastor) and the songwriter of such well-known songs as “God I Look to You,” “Come to Me,” and “O Taste and See,” among others.
+Singer-songwriter Jenn Johnson is doing her part to influence young Christians and inspire authentic worshipping.
+She is a co-founder of and worship leader for Bethel Music and WorshipU.
+Johnson has also recorded 15 albums, and is the songwriter of such well-known songs as “God I Look to You,” “Come to Me,” and “O Taste and See,” among others.